 Habitual Behavior Patterns

-Whenever you feel discomfort, you might for instance curl up on your sofa and read a self-help book.
-This gives you temporary pleasure, however it constricts your comfort zone because your are moving backwards rather than forwards.
-You are afraid to face your pain, and instead choose to read a book that might help you feel better about avoiding this pain.
-Now, of course reading self-help books is wonderful, however if that’s all you do whenever you’re faced with an uncomfortable situation, then these self-help books are doing nothing more than feeding your comfort zone.
+Whenever you feel discomfort, you might, for instance, curl up on your sofa and read a self-help book.
+This gives you temporary pleasure, however, it constricts your comfort zone because you’re moving backward rather than forwards.
+You are afraid to face your pain, and instead, choose to read a book that might help you feel better about avoiding this pain.
+Now, of course reading self-help books is wonderful, however, if that’s all you do whenever you’re faced with an uncomfortable situation, then these self-help books are doing nothing more than feeding your comfort zone.

 The same of course can be said about any kind of behavior you tend to indulge that responds to an uncomfortable situation.
 Ask yourself: